 - To offer instruction of the highest possible quality to music students;

-- To provide an atmosphere of professional experiences in music, including concerts, master classes, and guest artists;
+- To provide an atmosphere of professional experiences in music to the ISU community, including concerts, master classes, and guest artists;

-- To prepare professional musicians for careers in teaching and/or performance;
+- To prepare professional musicians for careers in teaching, performance, and/or production;

 - To offer courses and musical experiences as an element of cultural enrichment for students who do not major in music;